sfc-gh-sekim/apj_techup_fy26_dbt_hol/SETUP.md

       +initialize: ON_CREATE
 ```

-This will create silver layer DTs with `target_lag` set to `DOWNSTREAM`, and gold DTs with a default `target_lag` of 24 hours.
-This is sufficient for location-level datasets that update infrequently, but any models relying on the `taxi_availability` source table will require a far lower lag value.
+This will create all silver layer DTs with `target_lag` set to `DOWNSTREAM`, and all gold DTs with a default `target_lag` of 24 hours.

+While 24-hour lag is sufficient for location-level datasets that update infrequently, but any models relying on the `taxi_availability` source table will require a far lower lag value.
 We will override the `target_lag` value at the file level for those models specifically.

+### Update near-real-time model files to lower lag values

-In the `models/gold/taxi_counts.sql` model file, add an extra configuration block at the top of the file:
+1. In the `models/gold/taxi_counts.sql` model file, add an extra configuration block at the top of the file:

 ```sql
 --models/gold/taxi_counts.sql